celestiaorg/docs/docs/developers/cosmwasm-contract-deployment.md

 ## Compile the Smart Contract

-We will run the following commands to pull down the Nameservice smart contract and compile it:
+In a new terminal instance, we will run the following commands to pull down the Nameservice smart contract and compile it:

 ```sh
 git clone https://github.com/InterWasm/cw-contracts